IPVERSE (IPV) Price Tops $0.0104

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-IPVERSE’s launch date was February 7th, 2022.
+IPVERSE’s genesis date was February 7th, 2022.
 IPVERSE’s total supply is 3,000,000,000 tokens.
+The official website for IPVERSE is ipverse.io.
 IPVERSE’s official Twitter account is @ipverse and its Facebook page is accessible here.
-IPVERSE’s official website is ipverse.io.

 IPVERSE uses blockchain-based NFT technology to give new value to intellectual property rights, a blockchain-based intellectual property trading platform that provides and protects creators’ creative and personal information.
 The platforms goal is to create a world where everyone can easily trade IPs in various fields such as art, culture, and technology.”

-It is usually not possible to buy alternative cryptocurrencies such as IPVERSE directly using US dollars.
-Investors seeking to trade IPVERSE should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy IPVERSE using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as IPVERSE directly using U.S. dollars.
+Investors seeking to trade IPVERSE should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy IPVERSE using one of the aforementioned exchanges.

 Receive News & Updates for IPVERSE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IPVERSE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.